LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### What's a survey bot?

-A survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot.
+A survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot or human agent.
 The survey bot can ask:

-* Specialized questions designed to provide Customer Satisfaction (CSAT), Net Promoter Score (NPS), and First Contact Resolution (FCR) metrics.
-(For a primer on these survey metrics, please consult the Web.)
+* Specialized questions designed to provide Customer Satisfaction (CSAT), Net Promoter Score (NPS), and First Contact Resolution (FCR) survey metrics.
 * Questions that reflect your brand's key performance indicators
 * Free-text questions

-Use a survey bot to measure bot and skill performance and to identify opportunities to improve on your quality targets.
+Use a survey bot to measure bot/agent and skill performance and to identify opportunities to improve on your quality targets.

 INSERT SCREEN CAP OF PREVIEW OF SURVEY